 The professional training habits of HRDs are to focus their development policy on the key assets of company performance.
 Here it is required to combine 2 action plans:

-- A generalist approach for a broader population in order to provide cross-functional expertise to the organization.
+• A generalist approach for a broader population, to offer cross-functional know-how to the organization.

 Conclusion